railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 :guilabel:`Real Stock` still shows \ ``10.00``\   but its :guilabel:`Virtual Stock` now shows \
 ``4.00``\  to reflect the new future requirement of 6 units for despatch.

-Preparing goods for despatch to customers
+Preparing goods for shipping to customers
 -----------------------------------------

-The stores manager selects the menu :menuselection:`Stock Management --> Outgoing Products --> Confirmed Packing Waiting Availability` to get a list of orders to despatch.
-In this example there's only one, \ ``PACK2``\  , so click the text to open the :guilabel:`Confirmed Packing Waiting Availability` form.
+The stores manager selects the menu :menuselection:`Warehouse --> Warehouse Management --> Delivery Orders` to get a list of orders to despatch.
+For this example find the Delivery Order releted to the sale order which you have created.

 .. index::
    single: module; mrp_jit